Who wants scabby apples? Yuck!

 When infected leaves fall from the tree, they take fungal spores with them.
 These spores then overwinter on these leaves.
 When rain or sprinkler water hits these leaves, the spores can be bounced back into your tree, where they will germinate and start the whole process over again.

 For the backyard orchardist, the easiest way to break the apple scab disease triangle is to remove and dispose of infected leaves.
 [This disease can also overwinter on nectarine and peach leaves.]
 Commercial apple growers may apply zinc and fertilizer-grade urea to leaves in autumn to speed leaf drop, and apply fungicides during the rainy season, at budbreak and a month after petal fall. but these are probably not practices you want to be doing at home.
-If your apple tree(s) become severely infected, you can use fixed copper, Bordeaux mixture, sulfur, or neem oil can be used from the time green tips appear, until the tree is in full bloom.
+If your apple tree(s) become severely infected, you can use fixed copper, Bordeaux mixture, sulfur, or neem oil from the time green tips appear, until the tree is in full bloom.
 Avoid using these treatments after that time as they can cause fruit russetting.
 And be sure to follow the directions for any of these treatments carefully.
 For example, applying sulfur within 3 weeks of using horticultural oils, or on days when temperatures are above 90°F can lead to phytotoxicity.

 As you conduct a weekly inspection of your apple tree each spring, be sure to enjoy the emerging blossoms!